rgederin/python-sandbox/README.md

 * **pyenv** manages multiple versions of Python itself.
 * **virtualenv/venv** manages virtual environments for a specific Python version.
 * **pyenv-virtualenv** manages virtual environments for across varying versions of Python.

+# Python virtual environments

+At its core, the main purpose of Python virtual environments is to create an isolated environment for Python projects.
+This means that each project can have its own dependencies, regardless of what dependencies every other project has.

+The great thing about this is that there are no limits to the number of environments you can have since they’re just directories containing a few scripts.
+Plus, they’re easily created using the virtualenv or pyenv command line tools.

+**More about virtual environments:** https://realpython.com/python-virtual-environments-a-primer/

 # Python package management